 Despite the steps outlined above occasionally Walt Disney World will undertake enhanced precautions as they did in 2016 when fear over the mosquito-borne Zika virus was prominent on travelers’ minds.
 During that time it was common to see signage alerting Guests of the concern regarding mosquitos along with stations strategically located throughout the resort with complimentary insect repellent.
 Nevertheless, as a general rule, the measures Joe Potter shared with Walt Disney have stood the test of time to create effective control of the mosquito population for park Guests.

+With all of these measures in place, it’s tough to be a bug at WDW.
 Are you surprised by Disney’s tactics to keep mosquitos from feasting on its happy Disney park Guests?